alice1

 Facilitating:

 Lecture / workshop sessions on publishing & poetry for NH Writers’ Project, for whom I also co-organized & taught for their new Writers in the Schools program.
 New England Writers’ Conference (Hanover, NH, 1997).
 Artists’ time management & inspiration workshop for New England Artists Congress (Newport, NH, 1997).
 Poetry reading / discussion series “After Frost” (twice) under New England Humanities Council.
 Week-long workshop / lectures at Chautauqua, NY, 1999, 2005, 2007, 2008.
 Various literary discussion groups such as “What Is NH Reading,” workshops & panels for schools, libraries & organizations including NH Councils on the Humanities & the Arts, & Co. of Women.
+"Entering the Realm of Poetry" programs around NE & NY.
+Etc.

 Other activities: